emmahello/um/Xueyan Lu UM notes.md

 4. 3D whole brain
 May need to edit fluence to reduce lens dose, to keep it max < 7 Gy.
 Using Decrease Transmission Factor (brush size 0.4 cm, Transmission Factor 0.3)
+	1. superior/posterior: flash skin at cranium by 2 cm. check Body, field size is 2cm away from skin (not the skull)
+	2. Inferior: the bottom of field is at C2/C3 for posterior cranial fossa disease/LMD, otherwise C1/C2 border.
+	3. Anterior: block lens/anterior orbits.
+Verify coverage of cribriform plate and middle cranial fossa on cross-sectional imaging
+	4. Multiple techniques can be utilized to avoid optic lenses (eg. rotate gantry 5 degrees and tx w RAO/LAO tech), then FiF.
+	5. Edit fluence if needed: click Decrease xxx - Brush size: 0.5cm, Transmission Factor: 0.02 - Apply - Calc
+Boris: 100% - 95%, make sure the brain tissue near frontal sinus (superior of nose) are well covered as well.

 ## Tools
 ### Clearcheck
 CI=, 0.8,1.2